saishikawa/PASTML/README.md

 # PASTML

 __PASTML__ infers ancestral states on a phylogenetical tree with annotated tips, using maximum likelihood.
-The tree with reconstructed ancestral states can then be visualised as a zoomable html map wth __cytopast__.
+The tree with reconstructed ancestral states can then be visualised as a zoomable html map with __cytopast__.

 # Run PASTML